nesi/puppet-puppet/README.markdown

 * **template_dir**: This sets where puppet file templates are found.
 The default is `$confdir/templates` which should resolve to `/etc/puppet/templates`.

 **NOTE:** This module does not manage the contents of the directories set by `var_dir`, `ssl_dir`, `run_dir`, `fact_path`, or `template_dir`.
 These will have to be managed separately.
 These settings are exposed to allow for customised puppet deployments.

+## The `puppet::hiera` Class

+[Hiera](http://projects.puppetlabs.com/projects/hiera) is a simple pluggable hierachical database which is well suited for storing hierachical configuration data for Puppet.

+The `puppet::hiera` class confirms the Hiera install that came in as a dependency of the puppet package, and manages it's configuration for puppet.
+It bootstraps the hiera database witha minimal default configuration file (`/etc/puppet/hiera.yaml`) and creates the hiera datastore.
+It does not manage hiera any further from here.

+When using version control with puppet and hiera, it is recommended that the hiera configuration (`hiera.yaml`) is included in the puppet repository, while the hiera datastore (by default `/etc/puppet/hieradata` with this module) is managed in a separate repository.
+This segregation allows the puppet configuration to be stored as a public repository, while the hiera data is kept private.

+The hiera class creates the configuration file (`hiera.yaml`) on it's first run, then does nothing more to manage it's contents.

+### Parameters

+* **ensure**: Sets the ensure state of the heira package and configuration.
+The default is to match the same state as given the `puppet` class.
+* **hiera_config_file**: Sets the path to the file to the hiera configuration in `puppet.conf`.
+The default is `/etc/puppet/hiera.yaml`.
+* **hiera_datadir**: Sets the path to the directory that holds the Hiera datastore.
+The default is `/etc/puppet/hiradata`.
+* **hiera_config_source**: If this is set, the string given will be used as a puppet file source for the yaml configuration.
+The default is `undef` which will use the mimimal bootstrap template.
+* **hiera_backend**: Sets which backend format for the Hiera datastore, which can either be `yaml` or `json`.
+The default is `yaml`.
+* **hiera_hierarchy**: A list of lists used to create the base Hiera hierachy.

 # Alternative Repositories